aurora-opensource/au/docs/reference/quantity_point.md

 ??? example "Example: forcing a conversion from centimeters to meters"
     `centi(meters_pt)(200).in(meters_pt)` is not allowed.
 This conversion will divide the underlying value, `200`, by `100`.
-While this particular value would produce an integer result, most other `int` values would not.
-Because our result uses `int` --- same as the input's rep
-    --- we forbid this.
+Now, it so happens that this _particular_ value _would_ produce an integer result.
+However, the compiler must decide whether to permit this operation _at compile time_, which means we don't yet know the value.
+Since most `int` values would _not_ produce integer results, we forbid this.

     `centi(meters_pt)(200).in<int>(meters_pt)` _is_ allowed.
 The "explicit rep" template parameter has "forcing" semantics.
 This would produce `2`.
 However, note that this operation uses integer division, which truncates: so, for example, `centi(meters_pt)(199).in<int>(meters_pt)` would produce `1`.

 !!! tip
     Prefer to **omit** the template argument if possible, because you will get more safety checks.